François Joseph Westermann

-Brigadier-General François Joseph Westermann (5 September 1751 – 5 April 1794) was a French Army officer.
+Brigade-General François Joseph Westermann (5 September 1751 – 5 April 1794) was a French Army officer.
 He is best known as one of the main French Republican commanders in the initial stage of the War in the Vendée.

-Early career
+Early life and military career

 Westermann was born on 5 September 1751 in Molsheim, Alsace (today department of Bas-Rhin).
 He enlisted in Count Esterhazy's regiment of hussars in 1767, retiring six years later as a non-commissioned officer.
 In 1788, he was briefly employed at the Count of Artois' stables in Paris, then returned to Alsace to work in the city government of Strasbourg.
 Westermann was an enthusiastic supporter of the French Revolution, and in 1790 became greffier of the municipality of Haguenau.
 After a short imprisonment on a charge of inciting riots in Haguenau, Westermann moved to Paris in May 1792, where he became an ally of revolutionary leader Georges Danton.

-Westermann played an leading role in the overthrow of the French monarchy on 10 August 1792, where he commanded a unit of fédérés in the attack on the Tuileries Palace.
+Westermann played a leading role in the insurrection of 10 August 1792, where he commanded a unit of fédérés in the attack on the Tuileries Palace.
 Afterwards, Westermann rejoined the army and accompanied General Charles François Dumouriez on his campaigns with the Army of the North and the Army of the Ardennes, and assisted him in his negotiations with the Duke of Brunswick.
 He served under Dumouriez in the invasion of the Netherlands, most notably at the Siege of Breda (21–27 February 1793), but was arrested as an accomplice after the general's defection in April 1793.
-Denounced by Jean-Paul Marat to the National Convention, Westermann succeeded in proving his innocence, and was sent with the rank of general of brigade to quell the Revolt in the Vendée.
+Denounced by Jean-Paul Marat to the National Convention, Westermann succeeded in proving his innocence, and was promoted to brigade general and sent to quell the Revolt in the Vendée.